RedHatRanger/rhcsa9vagrant/rhcsa-practice-questions/04_create_users_with_secondary_groups.md

 # Create users and assign them to secondary groups

 ### QUESTION #4:
-Create the following users, groups, and group membership:
-  - Set the default maximum number of days that all users have before they have to change their passwords to 20 days.
+Set the default maximum number of days a password may be used to 20 days, then create the following users, groups, and group membership:
   - A group named sysadm.
   - A user "harry" who belongs to sysadm as a secondary group.
   - A user "natasha" who belongs to sysadm as a secondary group.